LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 ## 1. It is useful to adopt *a priori* to reduce ambiguity.

 As multi-epoch images often display very different appearance, it helps to exploit *a priori* (e.g. depth information extracted from single epoch) to narrow down the searching space.
 The *a priori* could be used in as many ways as possible.
-There are at least 3 ways to take advantage of depth information:
+There are at least 3 ways to take advantage of the depth information:
-* matching depth image for rough co-reigstration.
+* matching depth images for rough co-reigstration.
 * use co-registered depth information to remove scale and rotation difference in 2 ways: (1) get patch pairs free of scale and rotation difference for deep learning matching methods such as SuperGlue; (2) reject candidate matches whose scales and rotations are incoherent with prediction.
 * filter candidate matches by projecting them onto depth to get 3D points, followed by running RANSAC on 3D Helmert transformation model.